Get all the latest data for Makassar

 What are the total closing costs as a percent in Makassar in 2026?

-The single biggest contributor to closing costs in Makassar is the BPHTB (Bea Perolehan Hak atas Tanah dan Bangunan), which is a local acquisition tax that alone accounts for roughly 5% of the taxable transaction value.
+The single largest contributor to closing costs in Makassar is the BPHTB (Bea Perolehan Hak atas Tanah dan Bangunan), the local land and building acquisition tax, which at roughly 5% of the transaction base typically accounts for more than half of the total buyer-side closing cost.

 If you want to go into more details, we also have a blog article detailing all the property taxes and fees in Makassar.